ZaydenBlaze/mern-product-listings/README.md

 A full-stack MERN application demonstrating CRUD operations on product listings.

-This project was developed following the FreeCodeCamp MERN stack tutorial, with minor modifications:
+This project was developed following the FreeCodeCamp MERN stack tutorial, with minor modifications in the frontend:
+- Redux instead of Zustand for state management
--   TypeScript instead of JavaScript for the frontend
+- TypeScript instead of JavaScript
 - Shadcn/ui instead of ChakraUI for the component library
 - Added a populate-with-dummy-products button